NikNazarov/TorchPIV/README.md

 # PyTorch accelerated Particle Image Velocimetry
 This program implements the basic algorithms of the PIV method, such as an iterative cross-correlation method based on FFT with an integer and continuous displacement __(DWS, CWS)__ of the interrogation windows, filtering and interpolation of the pair loss effect, and so on.
 At this stage, the __graphical interface__ is available, the ability to select PIV hyperparameters.
 The key feature of the project is the use of graphics accelerators due to the __torch__ library.
-PIV algorithm __almost__ completely vectorized, what results in a very high performance using the GPU.
+PIV algorithm is completely vectorized, what results in a very high performance using the GPU, but still has a room for improvement.

 __Parameters of the program:__
 1. Interrogation window size